 8 The Devil’s Advocate

-Fun Fact: Donald Trump’s private apartment at Trump Tower–featuring gold decor and a view of Central Park–was used as the home of Kevin’s client, Alex Cullen (Craig T. Nelson).[3]
+Fun Fact: Donald Trump’s private apartment at Trump Tower—complete with gold décor and a Central Park view—served as the residence of Kevin’s client, Alex Cullen (Craig T. Nelson).

 7 Fatal Attraction

-Producer Sherry Lansing wanted Barbara Hershey for the role of Alex, but Hershey was unavailable.
-Also on Lansing’s wishlist were Melanie Griffith, Jessica Lange, Michelle Pfeiffer, Susan Sarandon, and Debra Winger.[4]
+Producer Sherry Lansing originally wanted Barbara Hershey for Alex, but Hershey was unavailable.
+Lansing’s wish list also included Melanie Griffith, Jessica Lange, Michelle Pfeiffer, Susan Sarandon, and Debra Winger.

 6 Dressed To Kill

-Making the film in the city was “pretty terrific” for De Palma, who’s from New York.
-“It’s so amazing to shoot all over the city and in different places.
-Of course, they did the interior of the museum in Philadelphia, but the film was shot in New York, so that was really cool.”[5]
+De Palma, a native New Yorker, praised shooting across the city: “It’s so amazing to shoot all over the city and in different places… The interior of the museum was done in Philadelphia, but the film was shot in New York, which was really cool.”

 10 People Who Survived Your Worst Nightmares